 Soomi has been featured in the New York Times, Timeout NY, Culturebot, KoreAm Journal, Phildelphia Inquirer, WHYY Radio, Asiance magazine, Kung Fu magazine, The Korea Times, L.A.
 Times, nytheatre.com and PBS's show Asian America (episode title: downtown writers and performers).

 Residencies and Awards: 2016-2017 commissioned artist at Dixon Place, 2012-2015 HERE Arts Center resident artist, 2013-15 NPN Creation and Forth Fund recipient for Chang(e), Asian Arts Initiative's Artist Exchange Residency in Philadelphia (2011 & 2012), 2013 Hemispheric Institute's Artist in Residence (Performance and Politics), Urban Artist Initiative grant recipient (2008) and 2014 Mabou Mines Artist in Residence.

-Guest artist: Featured artist at the 2016 New York City Asian American Student Conference (NYCAASC), Oregon State University 2014, lecturer and workshop on devising movement.
+Guest Artist: Invited participant in the National Directing and Ensemble Creation Institute, co-founded by Art2Action and Pangea World Theatre (July, 2017).
+Presentation, lecture and workshop at Harvard Unviersity April 2017.
+Featured artist at the 2016 New York City Asian American Student Conference (NYCAASC), Oregon State University 2014, lecturer and workshop on devising movement.
 Other workshops: Emerge NYC, Baruch guest artist and Asian Arts Initiative.
-Upcoming: guest artist at Harvard Unviersity April 2017.

 Upcoming: Her autobiographical solo show MLCG (My Little China Girl) will premiere and run for 6 performances at Dixon Place November 2017.
 Chang(e) will be presented in December 2017 by Boomarts in Portland Or.